yaroslaff/evalidate/README.md

 - *attrs* - list of allowed attributes.
 You need to add 'Attribute' to attrs. e.g. `attrs=['salary']`.

-evalidate() throws ValueError if it doesn't like source code (if code has unsafe operations).
+evalidate() throws `CompilationException` if cannot parse source code and `ValidationException` if it doesn't like source code (if code has unsafe operations).

 Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have NameError (if tries to access undefined variable) or ZeroDivisionError.

-Examples
+## Examples
----

 ### Filtering by user-supplied condition ###
 ```python